Meenu2703/Meenu2703/README.md

 # 👋 Hello, I'm Meenakshi!

 🌟 I'm an MCA student driven by an insatiable curiosity and a passion for leveraging technology to solve real-world problems.
-I believe in continuous learning, and I love to **build, break, and rebuild** until I get things right!
+Always trying to explore, learn and evolve in the world of technology.